wtellezalfaro/PizzaShop/README.md

 	This project also has an Entity Framework generated code which we use in the model

-- Pizza Shop Client
-	this is a windows service app that runs as a client of the restful services
+- Pizza Shop Client is a windows service app that runs as a client of the restful services

+Data is stored in a  SQL Server DataBase

+The soluction could be bigger, but for excersise purposes we leave as it

+We are using additional libraries like NewtonSoft and Microsoft.AspNet.WebApi.Client Package